European-Unified-ID/EUID-docs/api/v2/guides/integration-prebid-client-side.md

 To check that the EUID module has successfully generated an EUID token, call `pbjs.getUserIds().euid`.
 There are two possible response value scenarios:

 - Response value `pbjs.getUserIds().euid`: A valid EUID token exists in the EUID module.
 - Response value `pbjs.getUserIds().euid.optout`: The user has opted out.
-The `.euid` exists but it does not have the form of a token response, and cannot be used for targeted advertising.
+The `.euid` object exists but it does not have the form of a token response, and cannot be used for targeted advertising.

 If there are problems with the integration, here are some steps you can take: